 • Rider Guides

 Is your transit information attracting new riders or driving them away?

 Using transit can be intimidating to a potential rider.
-When they look at your transit information, you have mere seconds to convince them that they can figure it out before they give up and find another alternative.
+When they look at your transit map and information, you have mere seconds to convince them that they can figure it out before they give up and find another alternative.

 You work hard to provide the best possible transit service, and your information should be just as good.
 Clear, easy-to-understand information can make the difference between a potential rider and a fare-paying customer.